 Safe Storage Methods: Fridge vs Shelf-Stable

-- Altitude adjustment: Add 5 minutes processing time for every 1,000 feet above sea level
+- Altitude adjustment: Add 5 minutes processing time per 1,000 feet above sea level (USDA mandates this since 1994)

 - Signs of spoilage: Bubbling liquid, mold, or off odor means discard immediately